Peja: Modern period

 During World War II Peja was occupied by the Italian puppet state of Albania.
 Following Italy's capitulation in the last months of 1943, several hundred Serbs were massacred by Albanian paramilitaries in Peja and its vicinity.
+The city, together with Rugova were liberated by Albanian LANÇ forces in 1944 during the Kosovo operation.
 After the war, Peja again became part of Yugoslavia as part of the Autonomous Region of Kosovo and Metohija (1945–1963), an autonomous unit within the Socialist Republic of Serbia.